TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: StrongREJECT Evaluation: Rubric + GPT-4o-mini vs. Fine-tuned Evaluator

 \paragraph{Llama instruction tuning increases response quality.} The Llama family exhibits a different pattern: instruction-tuned and base variants achieve comparable post-tampering refusal rates, but instruction-tuned models produce higher-quality harmful content when they do comply.
-At 8B, Llama-3-8B-Instruct and Llama-3-8B-Base have similar refusal scores ($\text{Refusal}_{\text{mal-avg}} = 0.15$ vs.\ $0.19$), but the instruction-tuned variant produces more specific ($\text{Specificity}_{\text{mal-avg}} = 4.58$ vs.\ $4.44$) and more convincing ($\text{Convincingness}_{\text{mal-avg}} = 4.64$ vs.\ $4.47$) harmful responses.
-This pattern is more pronounced at smaller scales: at 1B, refusals differ modestly ($0.20$ vs.\ $0.23$) while specificity increases more notably ($4.35$ vs.\ $3.90$).
+At 8B, Llama-3-8B-Instruct and Llama-3-8B-Base have {identical refusal scores ($\text{Refusal}_{\text{mal-avg}} = 0.10$ vs.\ $0.10$)}, but the instruction-tuned variant produces {slightly more specific (Spec\-i\-fic\-i\-ty\textsubscript{mal-avg} $= 4.82$ vs.\ $4.78$) and more convincing (Con\-vinc\-ing\-ness\textsubscript{mal-avg} $= 4.75$ vs.\ $4.71$)} harmful responses.
+This pattern is more pronounced at smaller scales: at 1B, {the instruction-tuned variant refuses less frequently ($0.12$ vs.\ $0.20$) while also producing more specific harmful content ($4.71$ vs.\ $4.33$)}.
 The instruction-tuning process appears to improve general instruction-following capabilities in ways that persist after tampering, making compliant harmful responses more detailed and persuasive.

 \paragraph{Small models: Apparent tamper resistance reflects lower capability, not stronger safety.} Smaller models exhibit lower overall StrongREJECT scores after tampering, which could be mistaken for greater tamper resistance.
 Decomposition reveals this reflects reduced capability rather than stronger safety.
-Comparing Qwen3-0.6B-Base to Qwen3-8B-Base, the smaller model achieves a lower aggregate harmfulness score ($\text{SR}_{\text{mal-avg}} = 0.69$ vs.\ $0.83$) despite having comparable refusal rates ($\text{Refusal}_{\text{mal-avg}} = 0.15$ vs.\ $0.12$).
+Comparing Qwen3-0.6B-Base to Qwen3-8B-Base, the smaller model achieves a lower aggregate harmfulness score ($\text{SR}_{\text{mal-avg}} = {0.76}$ vs.\ {0.84}) despite having comparable refusal rates ($\text{Refusal}_{\text{mal-avg}} = {0.12}$ vs.\ {0.10}).
 The difference is driven primarily by lower response quality---when the small model does comply with harmful requests, its outputs are less specific and less convincing.